jmuganga54/markdown_basics/README.md

 > `Markdown` is a lightweight markup language used for formating text.
 It was designed to be easy to write and easy to read.

+>[!IMPORTANT]
+>All the content can be found on [Github Doc | Basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#footnotes)

 ## keywords & Notes

 ### Line breaks